Genomics-HSE/DAIseg/README.md

 # General workflow

-### 1. Create file with general information in significant genome positions of modern genomes
+### 1. Create file with general callability information of modern genomes

 Processes a chromosome to create a .BED file with callability coverage statistics calculated in 1000 bp windows.
 Output BED Format  is
 Tab-separated values with columns